CMC-QCL/.github/profile/README.md

 ## Services

-### Peer Mentoring
+### Peer Tutoring

-We hire and train a team of highly skilled undergraduate mentors to support students through:
+We hire and train a team of highly skilled undergraduate tutors (QCL Mentor) to support students through:

 - One-on-one tutoring sessions (by appointment)
 - Drop-in hours for quick help with coursework